xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 Note: This output shows the policer values per NPU
 {: .notice--info}

-The default policer values can also be changed as per your requirement.
-However you should be very careful while changing this default values.
+LPTS takes effect on all applications that receive packets from outside the router.
+LPTS functions without any need for customer configuration.
+However, the policer values can be customized if required.
+You should be very careful while changing this default values.

 ```
 RP/0/RP0/CPU0:N55-24(config)#lpts pifib hardware police flow fragment rate 2000